GoMarketMe/gomarketme-swift/README.md

 }
 ```

 Make sure to replace API_KEY with your actual GoMarketMe API key.
-You can find it on the product onboarding page and under Profile > API Key.
+You can find it on the onboarding page and under Profile > API Key.

 Check out our <a href="https://github.com/GoMarketMe/gomarketme-swift-sample-app" target="_blank">sample app</a> for an example.